frederic-perez/AmE-dictionary/data/idioms.md

 __living impaired__ Dead.
 (Pseudo-politically correct slang used for humorous effect.) _The boss has ordered a hit on the stool pigeon, so make sure he’s living impaired by the end of the day._
 __living proof__ :two::hammer:
 __living the dream__ :two: Leading an extremely ideal life, especially in relation to one’s career.
 (Sometimes said ironically to mean the opposite.) _The only job I could get with my bachelor’s degree was some mind-numbing data entry work.
 I’m really living the dream these days._
-__lo and behold__ :astonished::six::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
+__lo and behold__ :astonished::eight::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
 __loaded word__ A word that carries additional emotional weight or significance—whether positive or negative—beyond its literal meaning. _If you want to get into politics, you should always avoid using loaded words that might offend someone unintentionally._
 __loaf about__ To waste time idly; to spend time doing little or nothing. _Chris, quit loafing about and help me take out the trash!_
 __lock (someone) up and throw away the key__ To incarcerate someone in prison forever or indefinitely. _That crazy drunk driver nearly hit me!
 I hope they lock him up and throw away the key!_
-__lock horns with, to__
+__lock horns with, to__ :two::hammer:
 __lock lips (with someone)__ To kiss (someone) passionately and at length. _I’l never forget locking lips with my wife for the very first time._
 __lock, stock, and barrel__ To the greatest or most complete extent; wholly: _an estate that was auctioned off lock, stock, and barrel._ _Mr.
 Doe owns lock, stock and barrel._
 __locker-room humor__ Especially crude, vulgar, or bawdy humor. _I’m no prude by any means, but I hate the locker-room humor my boyfriend partakes in when his buddies are around._